Duke-HC-Mobile-Apps-Web/prework/README.md

 ###No Mac?

 All of this may be done without a Mac using a Linux installation.
 A good option is installing Ubuntu via virtualbox (<http://virtualbox.org>).
-Just click the new button and follow prompts for creating an Ubuntu virtual machine.
+Go [here](https://piazza.com/class/ijagjv2ylhntu?cid=10) to get a configured VM.

 ##Work